abacef/three-language-compare-sudoku-solver/README.md

 sudoku solving algorithm based on the same psudocode. indicated in the file psudocode.txt

+Since what we are timing is a backtracking algorithm, the actions of a programing language that we are comparing is going to be made up of function calls, recursion, and a little math.
+The places where languages are implemented totally differently, that seperate themselves time wise from others will not be tested.

 All aspects of development are happening on the terminal.
 Since I learned how to use many unix commands and was forced to use vim in my recent Mechanics of Programing class, learned to properly use github's integration with git in